hereisjayant/MeMeow-ML-Cat-Meme-Generator/README.md

 ### Milestones

-Milestone 1 : Getting decent results for the Image classifier + Creating a basic app using kivy
+- Milestone 1 : Getting decent results for the Image classifier + Creating a basic app using Android Studio
-Milestone 2 : Getting decent results for the Text Classifier and generating meme output from input
+- Milestone 2 : Getting decent results for the Text Classifier and generating meme output from input
-Milestone 3 : Getting somewhat functional user interface Milestone 4 : The complete project
+- Milestone 3 : Getting somewhat functional user interface
+- Milestone 4 : The complete project

 ### Risks / Backup